jburzynski/TypeGenDocs/source/overview.rst

 Getting started
 ===============

-The easiest way to install TypeGen is `via NuGet <https://www.nuget.org/packages/TypeGen>`_.
+To use TypeGen in your code or from the PM console, install the `NuGet package <https://www.nuget.org/packages/TypeGen>`_.
 After installation, both CLI and programmatical API will be available.

+If you just want to have TypeGen CLI installed on your computer (so you can use it from Windows command line), you can download the `Chocolatey package <https://chocolatey.org/packages/TypeGen>`_.

 Quick example
 =============